-Smothered Pork Chops… how I love thee!
-Pan-seared, bone-in pork chops… baked until tender, and smothered in a rich, thick onion gravy… how could I NOT love you?
+Smothered Pork Chops, how I love thee!
+Pan-seared, bone-in pork chops, baked until tender, and smothered in a rich, thick onion gravy.
+How could I NOT love you?

 Preheat oven to 300° F. While oven is preheating, mix paprika, onion powder, salt, pepper, and cayenne pepper in a small bowl.
 Pat the pork chops dry with a paper towel, then rub both sides with spice mix, to evenly cover meat.

-Once onions have browned fully, stir the thyme and minced garlic into the skillet.
+Once the onions have browned fully, stir the thyme and minced garlic into the skillet.
 Cook, stirring constantly for 30 seconds.

-When pork chops are done, carefully remove hot skillet from oven.
-Place the chops onto a serving platter; cover with foil to keep warm.
+When the pork chops are done, carefully remove the hot skillet from the oven.
+Place the chops onto a serving platter, and cover with foil to keep them warm.
 Pour the liquid from the skillet through a strainer into a medium bowl.

 Let the liquid settle for a couple minutes, then remove any accumulated fat from the surface of the liquid with a large spoon.
 Measure out 1/3 cup of the liquid and put it back into the (still hot) skillet.
 Bring this to a low simmer.

-I hope you will consider making this recipe.
-We absolutely LOVED it!
-Don’t be put off by the low and slow baking time… this is what makes the chops so very tender!
-I was able to get the dishes cleaned up and make the side dishes while it baked, with no time constraints!
+While the smothered pork chops baked, I was able to get the dishes cleaned up and make the side dishes, with no time constraints!
 I’m very grateful to have found this recipe, and thankful to be able to share it with YOU!

 Recipe Adapted From: The cookbook: “The Complete Cooking For Two Cookbook, Published 2014 by The Editors at America’s Test Kitchen, pages 151-152.

-- ¼ teaspoon paprika
+- 1/4 teaspoon paprika

-- ½ teaspoon onion powder
+- 1/2 teaspoon onion powder

-- ¼ teaspoon (each) salt and pepper
+- 1/4 teaspoon (each) salt and pepper

-- ⅛ teapoon cayenne pepper
+- 1/8 teaspoon cayenne pepper

-- 2 (8-10 ounce) bone-in pork chops (about ¾-1 inch thick)
+- 2 (8-10 oz. each) bone-in pork chops (about 3/4-1 inch thick)